Filtering Survey Results

 To create more intricate reports using OR or NOT combinations, we suggest exporting your results as a spreadsheet.
 You can use either XLS or CSV.

 Using Multiple Filters

 You can apply multiple Filter Rules at the same time to narrow down your data subset even further.

 When multiple Filters Rules are applied at once, they are combined using AND logic.
 This means that only results that meet both Filter Rules are shown—a response must meet the criteria of all filters to be included in the filtered dataset.

 Managing Filter Rules

 In the CURRENT VIEW section of the left sidebar, click the black down arrow to the right of the rule to unapply, edit, rename, copy, or delete it.

-A green check mark indicates that a rule is active.
-You can toggle a rule off or on by clicking the green check mark.
+A green line to the right of the Filter indicates that a rule is active.
+You can toggle a rule on and off by clicking the filter button with the green line.

 Sharing & Exporting Filtered Results

 You can share or export your results with filters applied to create reports specific to a particular subset of your data.